Cat Litter Box 101

 2. What Cat Litter is Best?

 Two decades ago, the only cat litter on the market was the basic clay litter.
-Today, there are so many kinds to chose from!
+Today, there are so many kinds of cat litter to chose from!

 At SuperZoo last year, the newest cat litter on the market was made from tofu!
 Yes, the edible kind.
 It’ll be very unique to see how popular it becomes, but it makes sense since it acts like a sponge, absorbing all free liquids.

-There is recycled newspaper, grain, corn, different types of woods, and even color-changing silica.
+There is recycled newspaper, grain, corn, different types of woods, and even color-changing silica cat litter.

 3. How Often Should the Litter Box Be Cleaned?